 Instructions

-- Add all ingredients pan of bread machine in the order listed.
+- Add all ingredients pan of the bread machine in the order listed.
 Program the machine for the dough cycle, and press start.
 When the dough cycle has finished, transfer the dough to a floured surface.
-Using either a pizza cutter or a dough scrapper, cut the dough into 6 (3.44 ounces, 97 grams) or 8 (2.5 ounces, 71 grams).
-Form each piece into a ball and place on parchment lined baking sheet.
+Using either a pizza cutter or a dough scraper, cut the dough into 6 (3.44 ounces, 97 grams) or 8 (2.5 ounces, 71 grams).
+Form each piece into a ball and place it on a parchment-lined baking sheet.
 Using floured fingertips, flatten each piece until it is about ½-inch thick.
-Cover; allow to rise in a warm place* until doubled in size, about 30 to 35 minutes.
+Cover; allow to rise in a warm place until doubled in size, about 30 to 35 minutes.
+(See Tip 2)

 - Preheat oven to 400°F. Bake 10 to 12 minutes, or until golden brown.